Chalcogenide MWIR Fused Fiber Combiner

 - Gaseous leaking detection

 ||100μm core diameter, NA=0.3||100μm diameter, NA=0.3||75 to 95%*|

 |MWIR-FC-7||7 to 1||1.5 to 6.5μm

-IRflex offers Anti-reflection coating, broadband or at a specific wavelength, to any flat input and output fiber connector of the MWIR Fused Fiber Combiner as an option.
+IRflex uses industrial experts to offer anti-reflection coating, broadband or at a specific wavelength, to any flat input and output fiber connector of the MWIR Fused Fiber Combiner as an option.